 USD is denoted by the symbol “$” while USDT is in itself a symbol.

 USD refers to money, or fiat cash, or liquidity in one sense.
 But how liquid USDT is, at some point in time, depends upon the state of the security holding banks and of Tether Limited as an independent entity itself.
 SO liquidity is unpredictable.
-There were some scandals too in the late of year 2018 with respect to Tether’s liquidity, as it was not able to deliver what it had promised at its launch.
-There were inadequate reserves backing Tether.
+There were some scandals too in late 2018 with respect to Tether’s liquidity, as it was not able to deliver what it had promised at its launch.
+Tether had inadequate reserves of backing.

 While USDT can be used to manipulate the price of Bitcoin, or any other crypto token for that matter, USD cannot be put to such a use.

 So we see that USD is something valuable even if it is not backed by anything tangible.
 It is only the promise of the banks that makes it precious.
-And it has continued to maintain its position since times immemorial.
-However, USDT has got itself pegged up against USD, so we can say that is backed up by something tangible.
-Still is it not as valuable as the USD itself.
-This is the irony of the situation, and whether we are to invest in USD or in USDT must be a conscious and a well thought of decision.
-Companies like executium.com are there to help us and it is no harm taking some valuable advice.
+It has continued to maintain its position since time immemorial.
+However, USDT has got itself pegged up against USD, so we can say that it is backed up by something tangible.
+Still, it is not as valuable as the USD itself.
+This is the irony of the situation, and whether we are to invest in USD or in USDT must be a conscious and well thought out decision.
+Companies like executium.com are there to help us and there is no harm in taking some valuable advice.